Should Labor Support Democrats?

 Organized labor’s most dramatic victories were achieved in 1935 through 1937.
 This was the movement’s heroic period, when millions of workers, with union buttons proudly pinned on, put their livelihoods on the line to win dignity, security and power — at work and in society.
 And unlike with so many previous generations, these unionization drives ultimately succeeded.

 Theda Skocpol’s influential liberal explanation of the New Deal gives the impression that workers had their rights to unionize cemented from the 1935 congressional passage of the Wagner Act onwards.
 Yet in reality it took another two years of intense bottom-up militancy and political struggle before the captains of industry were forced to recognize and bargain with their organized employees.
-In November 1935, the Congress of Industrial Organizations (CIO) was founded to champion the cause of new organizing and industrial unionism.
+In November 1935, the Committee for Industrial Organization (CIO) was founded to champion the cause of new organizing and industrial unionism.
 Led by mineworker leader John L. Lewis with the help of dedicated Communist cadre, the CIO sought to cohere a rank-and-file workers’ upsurge that had shaken the country but not yet effectively unionized the country’s key mass-production industries, such as auto and steel.

 It should be stated from the outset that none of the gains of this period would have been possible without an explosive rank-and-file upswell.
 The story of these courageous unionization efforts and strikes has been vividly told many times and does not require elaboration here.
 What remains much less understood is the mutually reinforcing interaction between this bottom-up militancy and pro-labor initiatives in the governmental arena.